jimdigriz/freeradius-oauth2-perl/README.md

 ## `jsonpath`

-This lets you pull any URL utilising the Web API token and extract arbitary data from it, if nothing matches, you get an emptry string and if you fetch a multi-value element only the first item will be returned.
+This lets you pull any URL utilising the Web API token and extract arbitrary data from it, if nothing matches, you get an empty string and if you fetch a multi-value element only the first item will be returned.

 The arguments are in order: